Have you ever been to York?

 The Royal York Hotel, right at historic York Station is both convenient and elegant.
 The more budget-conscious accommodation is nearby at the Park Inn.
 Three-star Dean’s Court and the York Hilton are also both recommended and well located.

-Largest Gothic cathedral north of the Alps, 13th-century York Minster will be an obvious place to begin your exploration.
+The largest Gothic cathedral north of the Alps, 13th-century York Minster will be an obvious place to begin your exploration.
 The cathedral’s treasures include the largest display of medieval stained glass in the world.
 As seat of the Archbishop of York, its presence has made York a center of ecclesiastical power for 700 years.
 Do also visit the parish church of St. Michael Le Belfry just across the street.

 Day 2 – Eboracum to Jorvik to York